Bryce-Stabenow/blog/src/content/blogs/css-in-the-age-of-tailwind.md

 <br/>

 The trick lies in an HTML feature that has been supported since **version 5 of Chrome, in 2010** ([not kidding, look it up](https://developer.mozilla.org/en-US/docs/Web/SVG/Reference/Element/filter#see_also)), the humble svg `<filter>`.
-So, the question is, "How is that possible, when most of the web developers can't center a `<div>` but this man can render essentially a 3D model of text?"
+So, the question is, "How is that possible, when most web developers can't center a `<div>`, but this man can render essentially a 3D model of text?"

 <br/>

-Now, there may be a myrid of complicated causes to that answer.
+Now, there may be a myriad of complicated causes to that answer.
 However, I don't think long articles are any fun, so the answer is simple:

 <br/>